GoldLizard/Games/Digital Logic Simulator/README.md

 If Im using a stringstream to     TXTline >> type >> symbol >> time >> state;
 I might as well                  string type; char symbol; int time; char state; Some short if/foor loops are better on one line, so that comments for final print output make sense

+just compile simulator.cpp.
+The other 3 files are included